symfony/symfony-docs/book/doctrine.rst

         // ...
     }

-In this case, the same things occurs: you first query out for a single ``Category`` object, and then Doctrine makes a second query to retrieve the related ``Product`` objects, but only once/if you ask for them (i.e. when you call ``->getProducts()``).
+In this case, the same things occur: you first query out for a single ``Category`` object, and then Doctrine makes a second query to retrieve the related ``Product`` objects, but only once/if you ask for them (i.e. when you call ``->getProducts()``).
 The ``$products`` variable is an array of all ``Product`` objects that relate